Aloo Pakora: Crispy And Spicy Potato Pakora

 Drain the potato slices and put them in the batter.
 You can do this several times simultaneously to ensure all the pieces are coated well with the batter.

-Fry the potatoes until golden crispy.
+Fry the potatoes until golden and crispy.

 The Simple Secret To Making Them Crispy and Tasty